Copyright Compliance Guidelines for Schools

 Section 48 allows for copying from television and radio, provided a licence isn't available.
 As Screenrights offers a TV and radio copying licence, schools cannot rely on this provision.

-Under section 47 of the Act, students, staff members and people directly connected with the school’s activities can perform, play or show a literary, dramatic or musical work, or a sound recording, film or TV show in connection with instruction.
-To perform, play or show a work to a wider audience (including parents, guardians and the paying public), permission must be obtained from the copyright owner or the licensing body.
+Under section 47 of the Act, students, staff members and people directly connected with the school's activities can perform, play or show a literary, dramatic or musical work, or a sound recording, film or TV show in connection with instruction (ie for educational purposes).
+To perform, play or show a work to students for entertainment for events such as rained out sports days, lunchtimes, special treats OR to a wider audience (including parents, guardians and the public), permission must be obtained from the copyright owner or a licensing body, regardless of whether the screening is “free” or a paid ticketed event.